mbmccormick/Bootstrap/README.md

 Bootstrap
 =========

 Bootstrap is a simple bootstrapper for Windows Phone applications.
-It is a template that makes it easy to start build applications, without having to do a lot of legwork.
+It is a template that makes it easy to start building applications, without having to do a lot of legwork.
 Bootstrap includes many of the common things Windows Phone applications need, such as the [Windows Phone Toolkit](http://phone.codeplex.com), efficient error handling, navigation transitions, and more.

 Features